Lawyer: 30 women settle Watson-related claims against Texans

 The Browns, who traded three first-round picks to Houston and six total for Watson, are eager to know how long they could be without their starting quarterback.
 The team opens training camp July 25.

-Buzbee said he hopes to take to trial the four remaining lawsuits against Watson sometime in the spring next year.
+Buzbee said he hopes to take to trial the four remaining lawsuits against Watson sometime next spring.

 AP Sports Writer Kristie Rieken in Houston and AP Sports Writer Tom Withers in Cleveland contributed to this report.